 Tim Webb began writing about better types of beer when most of what could be said had to be reported in the past tense.
 During six years on the board of the Campaign for Real Ale (CAMRA) he ran Britain's national beer festival and co-founded CAMRA's publishing company.
 He has written Good Beer Guide Belgium continuously since 1992 and has won awards for beer writing in four countries.
 In a career spanning over 40 years he has witnessed and chronicled the return of the craft of beer brewing, perhaps the most extraordinary consumer-led revolution of modern times.

-Suzy Wengel is a nutritional advisor, lecturer, scientific researcher and director of the biotech company RiboTask.Suzy developed the Sense Diet to overcome her own weight gain, and it enabled her to lose 40kg in 9 months.
+Suzy Wengel is a nutritional advisor, lecturer, scientific researcher and director of the biotech company RiboTask.Suzy developed the Sense Diet to overcome her own weight gain, and it enabled her to lose 40kg in 9 months in 2011 - and keep it off.
 She has since helped hundreds of clients to achieve their own goals by following the diet.
 She has written The Scandi Sense Diet so that you can see the benefits for yourself at home.Suzy lives in Denmark with her husband Jesper and their five children.